monglechap/fluenttts/README.md

    ```

    1-3.
 For finding the number of speaker and emotion and defining file names to save, we used format of [filelists/example_filelist.txt](filelists/example_filelist.txt).
 Thus, please modify the data-specific part (annotated) in [utils/data_utils.py](utils/data_utils.py), [extract_emb.py](extract_emb.py), [mean_i2i.py](mean_i2i.py) and [inference.py](inference.py)

+   1-4.
+Like 1-3., we implemented emotion classification loss based on the format of data.
+You can use classification loss as _nn.CrossEntropyLoss()_ instead.
 2. Preprocessing

    2-1.
 Before run [preprocess.py](preprocess.py), modify path (data path) and file_path (filelist that you make in _1-2_.) in the line [21](https://github.com/monglechap/fluenttts/blob/main/preprocess.py#L21) , [25](https://github.com/monglechap/fluenttts/blob/main/preprocess.py#L25).